bitnine-oss/agensgraph/doc/source/ddl.rst

 =============
 *Name*

-CREATE ELABEL –define a new edge label
+CREATE ELABEL – define a new edge label

 *Synopsis*